Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Methodology

-where $\mu^k$ denotes the initial mean of prototypes belonging to class $k\in K$.
-Under the domain shift, this initial mean may be biased toward the dominant prototypes due to the differences in client distribution.
+\textbf{Generalized Prototypes.} Under conditions of domain shift, directly averaging prototypes to obtain an initial mean can lead to significant bias, favoring dominant client prototypes due to discrepancies in client data distributions.
 We define the distance between the local prototype and the initial mean of prototypes within the same semantic class $k$ as $d^k_m=\|p^k_m-\mu^k\|_2^2$.
-We assert that prototypes further from the initial mean need more weight than those closer to the mean to reduce the bias.
-By assigning more weight to these distant prototypes, the generalized prototypes reflect a more balanced and comprehensive view of different domains.
-Thus, we propose a reweighting scheme for each prototype within the same class based on its distance from the initial mean.
-Prototypes with a higher distance from the mean are assigned more weight, as illustrated in Fig.~\ref{prototype_reweight}.
+We assert that prototypes distant from the initial mean indicate important yet underrepresented domain characteristics and thus should be emphasized more in the aggregation process.
+To achieve a more balanced representation and to reduce domain-specific bias, we propose an adaptive weighting strategy.
+Specifically, prototypes exhibiting greater distances from the initial mean are assigned higher adaptive weights.
+This distance-based reweighting ensures that our generalized prototypes represent domain variability comprehensively and robustly, aligning well with variance reduction, as illustrated in Fig.~\ref{prototype_reweight}.
 We denote the generalized prototypes with our proposed reweighting scheme as follows:

 where $d^k=\sum d_m^k$ denotes the sum of distances between the local prototype and the initial mean of prototypes from different clients, and $g^k$ denotes the generalized prototypes belonging to class $k\in K$.
 To achieve more stable and consistent generalized prototypes, we apply the Exponential Moving Average (EMA) update to the generalized prototypes of the current communication round $t+1$ from the previous round $t$.
 The formulation is as follows: